 Certificates of proficiency are not noted on student transcripts.
 To apply for a certificate of proficiency, students should obtain the appropriate form online or from the Instructional Services Office.

 The MiraCosta College commencement ceremony is held once a year in May at the end of the spring semester.
 Students who submit a petition for an associate degree or certificate of achievement are eligible to attend the commencement ceremony provided they meet the requirements for the degree or certificate.
-Students who are eligible to attend the ceremony will receive a packet of information about participating in the ceremony from the Student Activities Office prior to the ceremony.
+Students who are eligible to attend the ceremony will receive a packet of information about participating in the ceremony from the Student Life and Leadership Office prior to the ceremony.